diku-dk/img-util-fs/README.md

 ## Copyright

-Copyright 2020 - Martin Elsman
+Copyright 2018-2020 - Martin Elsman

+## Contributions

+The following individuals have contributed to the ImgUtil library:

+- Mads Dyrvig Obitsø Thomsen
+- Jan Rolandsen